jelmd/snmp-export/generator/README.md

 - [generator.yml](./generator.yml): Misc targets maintained by the upstream (not recommended for production).
 - [generator.apc.yml](./generator.apc.yml): tuned for our APC UPS SURTXLI 8 and 10Ks as well as APC Automatic Transfer Switches (ATS).
 - [generator.cisco.yml](./generator.cisco.yml) tuned for the Cisco switches (basically 3560 \* and Nexus 3000 switches like C3232C) we use.
-- [generator.rittal.yml](./generator.rittal.yml) tuned for Rittal Liquid Cooling Packages (old CMC II driven alias lcpII and recent CMC III driven alias lcpIIIa and depending on the current config lcpIIIb\_V3 and lcpIIIb\_V4).
+- [generator.rittal.yml](./generator.rittal.yml) tuned for Rittal's managed PDUs and Liquid Cooling Packages (old CMC II driven alias lcpII and recent CMC III driven alias lcpIIIa and depending on the current config lcpIIIb\_V3 and lcpIIIb\_V4).

 For easier testing and adjustments we use in the latter 3 files YAML features like anchors and aliases because this crap does not support multi-line comments and is a pure maintenance nightmare.
 To use them a [modified version of snakeyaml](https://github.com/jelmd/snakeyaml) is needed to translate it to a YAML spec compatible file before we can feed it into the generator.
 However, there is probably not a single correct, bug free YAML implementation in this world and thus snakeyaml has its own problems and this + the required modifications we need sometimes lead to confusing results.
 So the best thing one can do is simply use a better preprocessor or none at all, or maintain your configuration as a json formatted file, which will work for both, the generator as well as the exporter.